penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-subjects-subject.md

 ## student-mentoring

-Indicates if the subject is a tutorship.
+It indicates whether the subject is a tutorial.

 `student-mentoring`